-Our main policy is to create an impressive transformation of our drug laws in opposition to our current government’s laws which imitate other country's societies which we revolt.
+Our main policy is to create a transformation of our drug laws in opposition to our current government’s laws which imitate other country's politics which we revolt.
+Socialisation is a disease without the health maintenance of drugs.

 Our agenda is to end the war against drugs and the outpouring of crassness it creates.

-As government tightened their grip on drug use, our musical and artistic culture did not categorically respond to its contingent existence, escalating the deprivation of human rights.
+As government tightened their grip on drug use, our musical and artistic culture endured a deprivation of rights.

 Our current operations will create an absolutely immaculate world via the harmless ultra-filtration of ethnicities.